 - Medical negligence involving a child – If a child is injured or made ill, or an existing injury or illness made worse due to medical negligence, then there will be grounds for a claim to be made.

-- Injuries during child birth – Children sustaining an injury during child birth can be extremely traumatic and distressing for both mother and child and if due to negligence will give cause for compensation claims to be made.
+- Injuries during childbirth – Children sustaining an injury during childbirth can be extremely traumatic and distressing for both mother and child and if due to negligence will give cause for compensation claims to be made.

-- Accident in a public place causing child injury – Examples of this may be accidents that occur in council run parks and playgrounds, trip, slip or fall accidents on public paths, accidents that occur in shopping centres or on company owned premises.
+- Accident in a public place causing child injury – Examples of this may be accidents that occur in council-run parks and playgrounds, trip, slip or fall accidents on public paths, accidents that occur in shopping centres or on company-owned premises.

-Personal injury compensation settlements for children go through a slightly different process to an adult’s settlement.
-This is because in accordance with UK law, a child’s compensation claim has to go through what is called an Infant Approval Hearing.
+Personal injury compensation settlements for children go through a slightly different process than an adult’s settlement.
+This is because, in accordance with UK law, a child’s compensation claim has to go through what is called an Infant Approval Hearing.
 This is conducted by a judge in a local court and is to ensure that the child is being sufficiently compensated for damages and the injuries they sustained.
 All child compensation claims have to go through this process by law in the UK in order to be approved.

 Once everything is settled and the compensation amount has been awarded, the funds will be put into a child trust fund ready for when the child turns 18 and can then access the money that was awarded to them.
-Sometimes some of the award can be withdrawn if it is for a beneficial use for the child but the parents or guardians need to seek approval from the courts in order to do this.
+Sometimes some of the awards can be withdrawn if it is for beneficial use for the child but the parents or guardians need to seek approval from the courts in order to do this.

-It is traumatic enough to make an injury claim as an adult, but to make a claim for a child’s injury can be a lot worse, especially when the injury was due to the negligence of someone else.
+It is traumatic enough to make an injury claim as an adult but to make a claim for a child’s injury can be a lot worse, especially when the injury was due to the negligence of someone else.

-Accidents resulting in severe injuries can be absolutely devastating and certainly life changing, not just for the child but also for their family.
+Accidents resulting in severe injuries can be absolutely devastating and certainly life-changing, not just for the child but also for their family.
 Lives can be turned upside down in the blink of an eye, recovery may take months or years of consistent medical appointments and on-going treatments, specialised equipment may be required and even house alterations, and all the while, a full recovery may not be guaranteed.
 The whole situation can be terribly distressing, even more so if the future of the injured child may permanently be affected.
 In times like this, having to deal with trying to claim compensation can be added stress and hard to cope with and this is where we can help.
 We understand compassionately what you may be going through and so can process your child’s compensation claim on your behalf, ensuring that your child has the best chance of success and receiving the compensation they deserve.